AnyLog-co/documentation/examples/Connecting Nodes.md

 ### Reaching to nodes using the CLIs

-* A command is issued from the node CLI will be using the TCP service.
+* A command issued from the node CLI will be using the TCP service.
 Examples:
     * The command **get status** issued from the CLI of Node 1 to node 2 will be as follows:
         ```
-        run client 109.155.209.167:**32348** get status
+        run client 109.155.209.167:32348 get status
         ```
     * The command **get status** issued from the CLI of Node 3 to node 2 will be as follows:
         ```
-        run client 198.168.1.4:**32348** get status
+        run client 198.168.1.4:32348 get status
         ```
 * A command issued from a 3rd party application will be using the REST service.
 Examples:
     * Grafana connected to Node 1 will use 198.74.50.131:**32349**
     * The AnyLog Remote CLI connected to Node 1 will use 198.74.50.131:**32349**